codenulls/twitter_chatbot/README.md

 ## Usage

-Go to https://apps.twitter.com, and create your application, once your application is created then click on "Keys and Access Tokens" tab, and copy-paste that information in twitter.ini file.
+Go to https://apps.twitter.com, and create your application.
+Now, click on "Keys and Access Tokens" tab, and copy-paste that information in twitter.ini file.

 Once you have downloaded this project, extract the files to a folder if it's a zip file.
 Create a new python file in that folder, and add this code: